TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 has the ability (permissions, free space, etc...) to create a ``__pycache__`` subdirectory and write the compiled module to that subdirectory.

-Running Python on a top level script is not considered an import and no ``.pyc`` will be created.
+Running Python on a top level script is not considered an agiza and no ``.pyc`` will be created.
 For example, if you have a top-level module ``foo.py`` that imports another module ``xyz.py``, when you run ``foo`` (by typing ``python foo.py`` as a shell command), a ``.pyc`` will be created for